jshivani123/Lead-Scoring-Assignment/README.md

 This file contains the answers to various business specific questions.

 ## Summary
-This file contains a brief summary report of the business problem solving approach and our learnings during while working on this assignment.
+This file contains a brief summary report of the business problem solving approach and our learnings from this assignment.